joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/capabilities-example-detecting-system-capabilities.md

 <div>

-The final piece in building the CapabilitiesExplorer application is writing the necessary JavaScript to loop over each of the items in the browser’s navigator object and append a name-value pair to a temporary array.
+The final piece in building the CapabilitiesExplorer application is writing the necessary JavaScript to loop over each of the items in the browser's navigator object and append a name-value pair to a temporary array.
 The code for the JavaScript `JS_getBrowserObjects()` method in the container.html file is as
 follows: